Physiotherapy treatment and rehab programs

-You don’t need a referral to come and see one of our Physiotherapists.
-We can liaise directly with any other health professionals who you may be seeing, including your GP or specialists.
+You don’t need a referral to consult our Physiotherapists.
+We can liaise directly with your healthcare professional/ GP or specialists.

 Injuries and diseases most commonly treated and managed by our physiotherapists include: